-This course is tailored for UG students, focusing on foundational aspects of Angiosperm Systematics.
+This course is tailored for student majoring in Botany, focusing on foundational aspects of Angiosperm Systematics.
 The course blends theoretical knowledge and practical skills, including hands-on plant identification, field visits, and herbarium techniques.

-- First module deals with the classification of angiosperms and Indian contribution in taxonomy. - The second module draws attention to the vegetative morphology of angiosperms. - The third module gives an idea on reproductive morphology of angiosperms. - Fourth module is related to the taxonomic characters of selected families in Polypetalae.
+- First module deals with the classification of angiosperms and Indian contribution in taxonomy. - Second module draws attention to the vegetative morphology of angiosperms. - Third module gives an idea on reproductive morphology of angiosperms. - Fourth module is related to the taxonomic characters of selected families in Polypetalae.